Q: Where will parking be at the show? How much is parking?

 Q: Is the Southeast Reptile Expo open to the public?

-A: Yes, our expo is open to all reptile enthusiasts and animal lovers!
+A: Yes, our expo is open to all!

 Q: How much is admission?

 A: Admission prices vary.
-Please visit our website for ticket information.
+Please visit our tickets page for more information.

 Q: Do I have to preregister or can I pay at the door?